mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 <div class="exercise-end"></div>

 Well done.
 You've reached the end of chapter 4.
 If you've been following along, you have learned:
-* How to create dashabords and resource groups int he Azure portal
+* How to create dashboards and resource groups in the Azure portal
 * How to create a storage account for blobs, files, tables, and queues
 * How to view the contents of a storage account with Storage Explorer
 * What a storage account connection string looks like